 -

-High Mobility: Perfect for CQB or fast-paced shooting, allowing fast target transitions.
+High Mobility: Perfect for CQB or fast-paced shooting, allowing rapid direction changes.

 -